 Happy holidays!
 Your gift has come early.
 We’re going to give you some tips for your e-commerce site so you can get the most ROI out of your holiday marketing.
-The holiday season is a crucial time for e-commerce sites – on average, November and December alone generate 30 percent more revenue than the rest of the months of the year.
+The holiday season is a crucial time for e-commerce sites – on average, November and December alone generate 30 percent more revenue than the rest of the months of the year, during this time of the year, everyone visit websites like Raise in order to find the best coupons to shop online.
 Why wouldn’t you want to ensure that your site makes it on the nice list?

 Read below for four tips to get your site ready for the best (shopping) time of the year.

 In its essence, the gift-giving season is highly visual.
 People turn to the internet, TV, and even sales catalogs (yes, still) to view gift ideas of what they can receive or give during the holidays.
 Good thing social media can be highly visual, too.
 Your social channels can meet people where they are – shopping for gifts and/or in the mindset to view things visually – and still be your biggest advocate.
 So, don’t shy away from displaying your products or services on your Facebook, Pinterest, or Instagram account.
 One may even go so far as to creating their own eCommerce website, as this is one strategy, obtainable right here, that should definitely be paid attention to.

 More sales, more… problems?
 That’s how the saying goes, right?
 As we enter the most profitable sales quarter of the year, your brand is inevitably going to see an increase in sales.
 To help launch those extra sales, though, you’ll need to do a little more advertising to break through the extra clutter we see this time of year.
 That means you’ll need to spend more money on tactics, ultimately creating a budget that reflects your brand’s holiday advertising objectives.